lale-help/lale-help/README.md

 * Since it should be easy to offer lale in a new language, we are using Rails' built in internationalization framework.
 It is mature and well documented [here](http://guides.rubyonrails.org/i18n.html), please review it if you're not up to date.

-* using the i18n framework means all **strings and translations** should be stored in locale files stored in `config/locales`.
+* using the i18n framework means all **strings and translations** should be stored in locale files in `config/locales`.
 The same goes for **date**, **time** and **number formats**.

 * be aware not to build one sentence from several smaller translations, because that hard-codes a certain sentence structure, which may not be the same in every language.
 Always translate complete sentences, or at least ensure that words of a sentence can be in arbitrary order.

 * don't pluralize words in Ruby code, as pluralization rules can be different.
 Slavic languages have two plural forms, for example: the word "apples" will be differnt in "two apples" and "five apples".
-Rails i18n can handle that with it's built in [i18n rules](https://goo.gl/BGY6KC) if you take advantace of the feature (pass `count: number` to `I18n.t`).
+Rails i18n can handle that with it's built in [i18n rules](https://goo.gl/BGY6KC) if you take advantage of the feature (pass `count: number` to `I18n.t`).

-## Restoring the database from snapshot
+## Restoring the database from a snapshot

 ``` sh
 # in one terminal tab